nvim-neorocks/rocks.nvim/README.md

 >
 > If you are running on an esoteric architecture (i.e. something different to
 > Linux, Windows or MacOS), `rocks.nvim` will attempt to compile its
-> dependencies instead of pulling a prebuilt binary.
+> dependencies instead of pulling a pre-built binary.
 For the process to succeed
 > you must have a **C++17 parser** and **Rust toolchain** installed on your
 > system.